7 Latest Sustainability Trends Shaping the Future

 The circular economy concept is gaining ground as a viable and lucrative alternative to the traditional linear economic model of “take-make-dispose.”

-The circular model emphasizes keeping resources in use for as long as possible, extracting maximum value from them, and then recovering and regenerating products at the end of their service life.
+The circular economy model emphasizes keeping resources in use for as long as possible, extracting maximum value from them, and then recovering and regenerating products at the end of their service life.

 One of the trends that will shape the future of corporate sustainability is the utilization of technology to drive sustainable practices.